AniJoshi12/Party-Generator/README.md

 # DESIGN OF EVEN/ODD 4-BIT PARITY GENERATOR USING TWO TRANSISTOR XOR MODULE
 This repository presents the design of Parity Generator using 28nm CMOS Technology alongwith Synopsis Custom Compiler.
 # Table Of Content
+1. @ Abstract
+2. Introduction

 # Abstract
 In this paper , I am going to design Parity Generator using CMOS technology.
 MOSFETs are implemented using 28nm technology.
 The parity generating method is one of the most widely used error detection techniques for data transmission which is designed with the help of xor gates.
 The number of xor gates to be used depends on number of bits whose parity has to be checked.
 Generally for N-bits, N-1 Xor gates are needed.
 So it is important to build xor gate with minimum number of transistors.
-Conventionally to design xor gate it requires 8 transistors[If inverted inputs are present] which takes more area, consumes more power and delay is also more.
-So here I am designing xor with the help of 2 transistors[If inverted inputs are present] only which leads to decrease area , power consumption and delay.
+Conventionally to design xor gate it requires 8 transistors [If inverted inputs are present] which takes more area, consumes more power and delay is also more.
+So here I am designing xor with the help of 2 transistors [If inverted inputs are present] only which leads to decrease area , power consumption and delay.

 # Introduction